What to Grow in Your Garden During the Winter

 - Perpetual Spinach - (Chard)/ Perpetual Spinach (sometimes known as Chard) loves cooler temperatures and makes for an incredible winter salad.

 - Peas - Peas are a robust vegetable that can be sown in the winter time for an early harvest.
-These easy to grow veg is and is bound to go down well at the dinner table.
+This easy to grow veg is bound to go down well at the dinner table.

-Parsley/ Dill/ Chives & Basil are incredibly robust herbs and are ideal to grow during the winter time.
+- Parsley / Dill/ Chives & Basil - Incredibly robust herbs and are ideal to grow during the winter time.
 These herbs will survive outdoors all year round.